Educational Psychology & Methodology Master of Science Degree Program

 - Diversity among student backgrounds and views is desired.
 To this end, the admissions committee also considers applicants’ accomplishments and personal qualities as reflected in their application statements and recommendation letters.

-- TOEFL scores for international applicants whose primary language is not English: A minimum score of 213 is required.
+- TOEFL or IELTS scores for international applicants whose primary language is not English.
+A minimum score of 79, 213 or 550 (TOEFL internet based, computer based, and paper based respectively) and 6.0 band score (IELTS) is required.

 - Resume: Optional.